Arroz Verde Mexican Green Rice

 About Arroz Verde Mexican Green Rice:

-If you’re not familiar with Arroz Verde Mexican Green Rice (sometimes called Arroz Poblano), it’s a marvelous side dish and goes particularly well, I think, with any dishes that have a Green Chile or a Green Chile Tomatillo Sauce.
-(You’ll find a few of those on my post: Mexican Recipes for Cinco de Mayo or Anytime.)
+If you’re not familiar with Arroz Verde Mexican Green Rice (sometimes called Arroz Poblano), it’s a marvelous side dish and it goes particularly well, I think, with any dishes that have a Green Chile or a Green Chile Tomatillo Sauce.
+(You’ll find a few of those in my post: Mexican Recipes for Cinco de Mayo or Anytime.)
 And that makes sense because, well, it’s green!
 It’s probably even a little greener than it looks in my photos.
 I’m still trying to figure out how to take good food photos.
 I’m a cook, not a photographer!
 It’s just a constant struggle for me, so you’ll have to trust me that this rice IS really pretty green!

 Arroz Verde Mexican Green Rice has a little bite to it that’s just super delish, but not much of one.
 There’s just one jalapeno and the Poblanos are pretty mild.
-Part of what makes Arroz Verde Mexican Green Rice so delish is that the rice is cooked right in a sauce that’s a blend of the peppers and herbs and spices, so every single grain of rice carries all those flavors!
+Part of what makes Arroz Verde Mexican Green Rice so delish is that the rice is cooked right in a sauce that’s a blend of peppers and herbs and spices, so every single grain of rice carries all those flavors!

 If you’re worried about the heat, leave out the jalapeno or just put a slit or two in your jalapeno and add it to the rice.
 When the rice is done, the jalapeno can be retrieved and served to whoever is the heat lover in your family, just like the jalapeno in my recipe for Restaurant Style Mexican Rice.
 For me, the one jalapeno is just perfect.